Ancient Chinese philosopher Lao Tzu wrote, “Life is a series of natural and spontaneous changes. Don’t resist them. That only creates sorrow.”

 It’s All in the Timing

 Consider when you plan to roll out the new process.
 If you have slower seasons, say winter, wait until then.
 Or if it’s busy all the time, you might need to break the staff up into teams that will be trained at various times so others can keep up with the workload in the field.
+Some choose to go all in with all employees – a committed team effort.

 Make the Most Out of Training

 In How the Brain Learns,David Sousa tests various methods of knowledge acquisition.
 He found that 24 hours after a training, people remember five percent of the information delivered in a lecture.
 That number jumped to 75% when they practiced the skill.
 He found that people retained 90% after they taught what they had just learned to others.
+Qfactor uses a participatory approach.

 If your company is moving from paper or spreadsheet timesheets, I highly recommend having the team get together to enter the last two to three weeks worth of their time entries.
 10-15 days worth of time entry at one time will help develop the muscle memory so when they enter time daily or weekly, they don’t have to figure it out all over again.
 Another big gain from having your team work together on this is you may find additional areas of improvement to time tracking for your projects.

-Make it a Party
+Make it a Reward Opportunity